Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

 In [72]: c
 Out[72]: [1, 2, 2, 2, 3, 4, 6, 7]
 ```
-> The bisect module functions do not check whether the list is sorted, as doing so would be computationally expensive.
-Thus, using them with an unsorted list will succeed without error but may lead to incorrect results.
+> The bisect module functions do not check whether the list is sorted.
+Thus, using them with an unsorted list will succeed without error but may lead to **incorrect results**.

 #### Slicing
-A **step** can also be used after second colon ty, say, take every other element:
+A **step** can also be used `after second colon`.
 ```python=
 In [73]: seq = [7, 2, 3, 7, 5, 6, 0, 1]
 In [81]: seq[::2]
 Out[82]: [7, 3, 5, 0]
 ```
-A clever use of this is to pass -1, which has the useful effect of reversing a list or tuple:
+A clever use of this is to pass `-1`, which reverse a list or tuple:
 ```python=
 In [82]: seq[::-1]
 Out[83]: [1, 0, 6, 5, 7, 3, 2, 7]